 By Barbara Gilmore, Senior Consultant, Transformational Health, Frost & Sullivan

-Frost & Sullivan recently invited academic and industry leaders in immuno-oncology (I-O) to participate in a new and unique thought leadership forum, our Virtual Think Tank series.
-This forum was initiated to discuss the current state of immunotherapies, implications of research and development occurring today, key challenges, and future approaches to the targeted use of the immune system in cancer treatment.
+Frost & Sullivan recently invited industry leaders with viral vector experience in cell and gene therapy to participate in a new and unique thought leadership forum, our Virtual Think Tank (VTT) series.
+This forum brought together leading minds in this emerging field to discuss the current state of regulatory issues around viral vector manufacturing, key challenges, and other insights related to viral vectors.

 Gene therapies transfer genetic material to a patient to modify a gene triggering a disease, with the goal of effectively treating that disease.
 Gene therapy development and production is a complicated endeavor that involves collaborative input from academic, industry and government entities.
 Numerous global regulatory agencies have published guidelines and regulations directing this type of work, but not all guidelines are aligned.

 Advances in gene therapy and the introduction of genetic material using viral vectors come with a therapeutic benefit.
 However, there are challenges on the development side.
 Viral vectors differ significantly with regard to their virulence and replication status.
 Viral vectors can be 1) integrating (i.e., retroviral and lentiviral vectors), which incorporate a specific transgene into the host’s chromosomal DNA, or 2) non-integrating (i.e., adenoviral, herpes, and AAV vectors), which do not assimilate the desired transgene into the chromosomal DNA but instead leave the transgene inside the nucleus.